callensvalerian/ETHOnline-Hackathon-NFT/README.md

   - a proxy to send local events to moralis backend
 - to deploy the contract on a testnet: truffle migrate --network xxx with xxx being a network added in truffle-config.js
+- depending on which chain you want to deploy, comment or uncomment the adequate portion of code in:
+  - main.js: top of file + login function
+  - membership_abi.js: the contract address